USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 set Mechanism = saprc07tic_ae7i_aqkmt2
 ```

-For the AQCHEM-KMTBR cloud chemistry option, use the following option in the build script:
+For the AQCHEM-KMTBR cloud chemistry option, use the following option in the BuildScript:
 ```
 set ModCloud  = cloud/acm_ae7_kmtbr
 ```